AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 they reached their conclusions by different processes.
 Origen exalted the freedom of the will, and taught that it could never be trammeled, so that reformation could never be excluded from any soul.
-He held to man\'s pre-existence, and that his native sinfulness resulted from misconduct in a previous state of being.
+He held to man's pre-existence, and that his native sinfulness resulted from misconduct in a previous state of being.
 He was also extremely mystical and allegorized and spiritualized the Scripture.
 Its literal meaning was in his eyes of secondary account.
-Theodore, on the other hand, developed the grammatical and historical meaning of the Word, and discarded Origen\'s mysticism and allegorizing, and his doctrine of man\'s pre-existence, and instead of regarding man as absolutely free, considered him as part of a divine plan to be ultimately guided by God into holiness.
+Theodore, on the other hand, developed the grammatical and historical meaning of the Word, and discarded Origen's mysticism and allegorizing, and his doctrine of man's pre-existence, and instead of regarding man as absolutely free, considered him as part of a divine plan to be ultimately guided by God into holiness.
 Both were Universalists, but they pursued different